andrewmoles2/rTrainIntroduction/Workshop5/rWorkshop5.md

 ## AND OR exercise

 Using the df3 data frame provided run the following tests.
-Be sure to run the rests using square brackets or the `subset()` function so you see the data as the output.
+Be sure to run the tests using square brackets or the `subset()` function so you see the data as the output.

-1) Subset data where x is less than 50 but greater then 20
-2) Subset data where y is greater than or equal to 70 and z is also greater than or equal to 70
+1) Subset data where y is greater than or equal to 70 and z is also greater than or equal to 70
-3) Subset data where x, y, or z are all less than 15
+2) Subset data where x, y, or z are all less than 15
-4) Subset data where y is less than 60 and exp is equal to control
+3) Subset data where y is less than 60 and exp is equal to control

 ```r
 # test data frame